DrAlbertCruz/Introduction-MIPS-SPIM/README.md

 (spim)
 ```

+Actually, if even if you accidentally loaded the same file twice, you will need to `reinitialize` to fix the error.

 ## Study `main.s`

 Close SPIM, open your favorite text editor and look at `main.s`.
-The few lines are comments:
+The top lines are comments:

 ```MIPS
 # filename: main.s